Outsider Art Paintings

 “I met Charlie at one of those artistic markets in Hossegor, France.
 We immediately fell in love.
 Don’t ask me why.
 You don’t need a reason to love someone.
 Now he is living in my studio full time.
 We have a very special relationship, and I regularly paint his portrait.” — Dimitri Zoellin

 These outsider art paintings depict creatures in contexts created through an emotional vocabulary wholly Zoellin’s own.
 Riding the bright colors of the acrylic paint they are rendered in, the eye frolics from piece to piece.
-Using intuition, mixed media, and even integrating the structures present at the time of creation — this character is a psychedelic spiral of contrasting colors and forms, erratic strokes.
+Using intuition, mixed media, and even integrating the structures present at the time of creation — this character is a psychedelic spiral of contrasting colors and forms, and erratic strokes.
 But it always returns to its main subject, his hero: the little doggie from Hossegor’s market.

 Stray Dogs as Outsider Paintings

 While hard to exactly define due to the breadth of its scope, Doggies is an enormous series focused on an ongoing relationship between Zoellin and the characters he has spent so much time with.
 It is not always a linear story, but it remains coherent through the brute force honesty of his painting.
 One comes away with the impression of change in time, notes moving in and out of harmony, but the paintings themselves always elude predictions of what might come next.

 The characters in the series live and travel, developing over the course of the paintings.
 Their nomadic souls process the world in explosions of text, borrowed media, and errant dabs of color.
 It makes sense that the characters in Doggies would grow and change, as they have been a critical part of Zoellin’s path for years.
 With more than a hundred pieces, they have the space to recreate and reimagine.

 Despite the size of the series, the artist says he has no plans on stopping.
 After all this time spent with the characters, they have taken up permanent residence in his mind.